TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 ### Training or Evaluation
 to train or evaluate your network you need to use a json file as experiment.
 You can create a experiment file using the script `create_experiment.py`.
 One experiment file contains training set and evaluation set, reward function and network used.
 You can set these values using the script (``--help`` to see documentation).

 If you would adopt method of 'grid_memory' to reproduce `Object Memory Transformer`, you cau run `create_experiment.py` like below.
-You will get a `param.json` with the agent's training and evaluation requirements.
+You will get a `param.json` with the agent's training and evaluation requirements in EXPERIMENT.
  - `python create_experiment.py --method grid_memory`

+and e.g. :
+    `python create_experiment.py --env grid_memory --method grid_memory`

-An experiment file which is named `target_path.txt` can be found under folder.
+An experiment file which is named `.env` is for specifying processing target can be found under folder.
+And In ENVIRONMENT, you can find a folder you made for example "grid_memory" and `param.json` in it.

-Set experiment in `target_path.txt` file e.g. :
-    `./model/Transformer_word2vec/80scene/45deg/1layer/grid_memory/50cm/seed/32hist/61`
+If you would like to train or eval, execute below.

-- Train : `bash train_transformer.sh`
+- Train : `python -u train.py`
-- Eval : `bash eval_transformer.sh`
+- Eval : `python -u eval.py`

-`memory_size.py` is used getting memory size from hist of `target_path.txt`.
-It is run by executiing `train_transformer.sh` or `eval_transformer.sh`.
+`memory_size.py` is used to make memory size, e.g.,`python memory_size.py --memory 32`

 ### ABCI
 Set up your venv on abci: